-She wanted me to tell myself "Stop it" to which I responded that I couldn't, because I did not believe that everything was ok.
+She wanted me to tell myself, "Stop it."
+To which I responded that I couldn't, because I did not believe that everything was ok.
 She told me to try saying "I can get through anything."
 To which I responded that I was not sure about that either, because if something was wrong, how much can one person handle?

 Turns out, my instincts were right.

-The MFM doctor told me that one of my options at 16 weeks pregnancy were surgery, but they did not do that type of surgery at the hospital here - I would need to go into Chicago.
-And could not be scheduled until Wednesday, since they would not schedule over the weekend, Monday was a holiday, so I could call Tuesday for the Wednesday appointment.
+She told me that one of my options at 16 weeks pregnancy was a surgical procedure (dilation and evacuation, a D&E) but they did not do that type of procedure at the hospital here.
+I would need to go into Chicago.
+And could not be scheduled until Wednesday, since they would not schedule over the weekend, Monday was a holiday.
+So I could call Tuesday for the Wednesday appointment.
 Or I could go through labor and delivery again, which would be a longer process but could start immediately.
 Recovery time the same, but if we wanted answers through any placenta testing or autopsy, then we needed to do L&D because there could be damage through the D&E.

 The similarities were painfully ironic, since Nelle was also born on a 3-day holiday weekend.
 And their sizes were similar with this one being born at 16 weeks 1 day and Nelle being growth-restricted to just over 16 weeks.
 The admitting doctor was a newer one in the practice and I had not met her, but the doctor scheduled for the following morning was the same one who delivered Nelle.

 I did not want anything from the hospital to help in the grief.
 I did not want to look at their pamphlets on losing a child; I did not want to be visited by any grief staff.
 I could not believe that just over 5 months later, I was going through this exact same, excruciating process again.

 Once everything had settled, I asked her if that was indeed what I had heard and she confirmed yes, and that she believed that was the cause of death.
 I had been wracked with guilt that something was wrong with me — something undetected, that had caused both losses.
 But hearing that it was an unrelated complication was almost worse.
 Ger commented that it was like getting struck by lightning, twice.

 We had to wait for hours to be discharged.
 Even hours after the epidural wore off and I was able to move around the room effectively by myself, I had to wait for the discharging doctor to come in and the nurse had to make sure everything was put together for me.

 I dreaded, dreaded telling the kids.
 When I mentioned to Theo my doctor appointment that day, he asked "Is the baby ok?" to which I said "Yes, the baby is fine, this is just a regular checkup."
 I wanted to be as truthful as possible, so whereas last time we said "The baby was sick" (not fully knowing the cause), this time I said "There was an accident and the baby couldn't breathe."
 It was somehow important to me for him to know that the circumstances were not the same, as if that could in some way ease the news.

 Today I am numb.
 I have moments of intense grief, but I am also undeniably in shock.
 And angry, which is a new emotion for me in the grief process.
 In September I was so profoundly sad, but now I am angry at the unfathomable unfairness of this happening again, for a seemingly unrelated reason.

 It bothers me that this will be classified as a "miscarriage" whereas Nelle was a "stillbirth" being after 20 weeks.
 I don't know why it bothers me so much, but it does.
 They were almost the same size, and the delivery process was identical.
 I feel that somehow she is not being recognized in the same way because of the different classification.